jacques/docs.npmjs.com/content/how-npm-works/npm3-nondet.md

-as the interactive `npm install` command to add pkgs (like most teams using npm do), it is likely that you will run into a situation where your local `node_modules` directory will differ from both your coworkers' `node_modules` directories, as well as the `node_modules` directories on your staging, testing, or production servers.
+as the interactive `npm install` command to add pkgs (like most teams using npm do), it is likely that you will run into a situation where your local `node_modules` directory will differ from both your coworker's `node_modules` directories, as well as the `node_modules` directories on your staging, testing, or production servers.

 In short? __npm3 does not install dependencies in a deterministic way.__

-That's probably not a comforting statement to read, but in this article we'll discuss why this happens, as well as assure you that it has no implications for your application, as well as explain the steps to reliably (re)create a single, consistent, `node_modules` directory, should you want to do that.
+That's probably not a comforting statement to read, but in this article we'll discuss why this happens.
+We'll also assure you that it has no implications for your application, as well as explain the steps to reliably (re)create a single, consistent, `node_modules` directory, should you want to do that.